Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Buy when the market creates a triple bottom and breaks the resistance level.
 Keep your stop loss at the low, and take profit above the previous high.

-32. Head and Shoulders chart pattern
+32. Head and Shoulders pattern

-• What It Means: Signals for down trend reversal.
+• What It Means: Signals for downtrend reversal.

 • How to Trade: Trade when the price gets a breakout of the support level. keep your stop loss above the recent high, and take profit below the previous low.

-33. Inverse Head and Shoulders chart pattern
+33. Inverse Head and Shoulders pattern

-• What It Means: Signals for down trend reversal.
+• What It Means: Signals for downtrend reversal.

 • How to Trade: Trade when the price gets a breakout of the resistance level.
 Keep your stop loss below the recent low, and take profit above the previous high.